 The Care Plan Contributor is grouped with a Care Plan Consumer in order to perform a Retrieve Care Plan before updating an existing care plan.
 When updating an existing care plan, the Care Plan Contributor shall merge changes into a recently received CarePlan, leaving unchanged content unaltered.

-If the Care Plan Manager returns an error to the Update Care Plan transaction, as would happen if the version of the CarePlan is old, then the Care Plan Contributor should perform the steps of Retrieve Care Plan, merge changes, and then attempt Update Care Plan again. (add FHIR reference)
+If the Care Plan Service returns an error to the Update Care Plan transaction, as would happen if the version of the CarePlan is old, then the Care Plan Contributor should perform the steps of Retrieve Care Plan, merge changes, and then attempt Update Care Plan again. (add FHIR reference)

 3.Y1.5 Security Considerations